 Continuing Medical Education (CME)

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 11.0 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 11.50 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for granting ABIM MOC credit.
+It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.

-Physicians and other health care professionals seeking AMA PRA Category 1 Credits™ for this live continuing medical education activity must complete an evaluation by Tuesday, April 17, 2018.
-A link to the CME and MOC evaluation will be emailed to attendees after the conference.
+Physicians and other health care professionals seeking AMA PRA Category 1 Credits™ for this live continuing medical education activity must complete an evaluation by Tuesday, September 18, 2018.
+A link to the CME evaluation will be emailed to attendees after the meeting.

-This activity was planned in the context of the following ACGME/IOM/IPEC competencies: Patient Care, Evidence-based Practice, Medical Knowledge, Practice-Based Learning and Improvement.
+This activity was planned in the context of the following ACGME/IOM/IPEC competencies: Patient care and Procedural Skills, Medical knowledge, Practice-based learning and improvement, Patient-centered care, Evidence-based practice, Quality improvement and Values/Ethics for inter-professional practice.